 "It's better," he said.
 "It's a stressful thing to do and go through—just the uncertainty.
 Last year we were sitting here at 21 and 22, and you're going, 'man there are some good guys out there, but how do you get up in the top ten and how far do you have to go.'
 It's weird—this year we're in the top ten and we don't need to be.
 It's funny how it all works out.
 It's nice to be able to focus a little bit more of our energy on all the positions."

 Each year, the Senior Bowl, held in Mobile, Alabama, gives NFL hopefuls another chance to showcase their skills.
-In honor of the 2019 game, which will be played this Saturday, Jan.
-26, we take a look back at current Bills players during their time at the Senior Bowl.
+With the 2020 Senior Bowl taking place on Saturday, Jan.
+25, take a look back at current Bills players during their time at the Senior Bowl.

 4. BILLS LOOKING FOR EVEN MORE LEADERSHIP FROM 'ZO

 The Bills wasted no time getting veteran LB Lorenzo Alexander locked down with a one-year contract extension.
 They signed him last week, before he even got close to the free agent market in March.

 The reason—his high level of play last season and his continued leadership.

 "His leadership for our organization is big," McDermott says.
 "It's big for me and it's big for our team to able to bring a guy like Lorenzo back for another year."

 "When you look at the impact of losing Kyle—that's a tough guy to replace.
 I don't think you're ever going to replace Kyle Williams.
 But a guy like Lorenzo, he's been around Kyle and has his own way of doing things—his own personality, his own leadership style in his own right."

 5. JOSH ALLEN ALREADY BACK TO WORK WITH PALMER